fubin1999/glytrait/README.md

 ```

 That's it!
 If everything goes well, a xlsx file named "data_glytrait.xlsx" will be saved to the
 same directory with data.csv.
-Inside the xlsx file are three sheets, the trait values for each
+Inside the xlsx file are four (five) sheets:

+1. The summary;
+2. The trait values for each sample;
+3. The trait descriptions;
-sample, the trait descriptions, and the meta properties GlyTrait generated to calculated derived
+4. The meta properties GlyTrait generated to calculated derived traits;
+5. The hypergeometric test results for each trait, if group information is provided.

-traits.
-You don't need the third one for common situations, but a peek of it might help you better
+You don't need the forth one for common situations, but a peek of it might help you better
 understand how GlyTrait works.

 ### Input file format